Overview

 fund.
 Client should understand that another financial services firm may offer the same mutual fund

-at a lower overall cost to the investor than is available through SWM II.
+at a lower overall cost to the investor than is available through SWM.
 In other instances, a mutual

 fund may offer only Class A Shares, but another similar mutual fund may be available that offers